centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-as400.md

 ---
 id: operatingsystems-as400
-title: IBM AS400
+title: IBM AS400 (Deprecated)
 ---

-## **ATTENTION** Ce Pack est déprécié
+## **WARNING** This Pack is deprecated

-Ce Pack n'est plus maintenu et ne doit pas être utilisé.
-Il a été remplacé par le Pack 'IBM AS400 Connector'.

-Référez vous à [cette procédure](operatingsystems-as400-connector.html)
+There's no more maintenance on this Pack.
+Therefore, you should not use it anymore.
+It has been replaced by 'IBM AS400 Connector' Pack.

+Please refer to this [guide](operatingsystems-as400-connector.html).